bernardpeh/practical-symfony-3/manuscript/Chapter_21.md

 ## Update BDD (Optional)

-Normal users can now see the Page list in the dashboard but cannot perform other actions other than listing it.
+Normal users can now see the Page list in the dashboard, perform all actions except delete.
 Add this rule to the new BDD Test.

 Write your test and make sure everything passes.